Lantyy/WireShark-Packet-Capture-lab/README.md

   # Lab Conclusion

-  Credit: This lab was created by Coursera, I followed the steps used in the course to create and replicate this lab.
+  Credit: This lab was provided by Coursera, I followed the steps used in the course to create and replicate this lab.
 Link - https://www.coursera.org/projects/wireshark-for-beginners-capture-packets#outcomes